lighthair/first-angular-mat-table/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` to start all necessary servers.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Start details:
+npm start will:
+* start a mongodb docker container called billie, using port 27017
+* start the dbserver to get and put data from billie
+* start angular with ng serve

 ## Code scaffolding